 My coffee maker has a replaceable water filter.
 The manufacturer wants $14.95 for two of them.
 All they are is a small bag of charcoal, or that's what it looks like to me.
-Anyone out there make their own water filters out of charcoal?

 We have our own water distiller and it has a small charcoal filter in it and I ran into the same problem with the filters being so expensive.
 I found out the top came easily off the filter and had probably the same charcoal you are talking about.
 I found that they sell the charcoal in water conditioning stores.
 I paid @ 5.00 for a container that will last at least a year.
 Quite a savings.
 I don't know what the bags you are talking about, but I'm sure you could refill them or make some.
 Call a few stores in your area, for the charcoal.

 It's most likely activated carbon, which is the same as activated charcoal.
 For your purpose, it will have to be food-grade.
-A water-conditioning store sounds like the best place to find it.

 We have an excellent Cussinart coffee maker.
 It is probably 7 years old, and came with a charcoal filter.
 The charcoal needs to be replaced.
 Where and how do you buy a small amount of charcoal?
 I plan to wrap it with a coffee paper filter.